Alexey-N-Chernyshov/Innopolis_University_IR/README.md

 ## Content
 Now it has following retrieval models:
-* Boolean Retrieval - supports boolean operations (AND, OR) and parentheses - see class BooleanRetrieavalApp, BooleanRetrieval and tests
+* Boolean retrieval - supports boolean operations (AND, OR) and parentheses - see class BooleanRetrieavalApp, BooleanRetrieval and tests
-* Biword Retrieval - see class BiwordRetrieaval and tests
+* Biword retrieval - see class BiwordRetrieaval and tests
+* Free text retrieval - see class FreeTextRetrival and FreeTextRetrivalApp.

 ## Preprocessing